Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 antagonism or skepticism of claims that are being offered and an assumption of good faith that continually gets betrayed or punished, but gets carried on with over and over and over again.

-I feel like the AI bubble discussions that we're seeing, part of me also feels like they are going to disappear the second we start to see some of the firms maybe announce some favorable metrics, even though, as we've been talking about for a long time, right, revenues are not there, profits are not there, the burn is only increasing, right?
+I feel like the AI bubble discussions that we're seeing, part of me also feels like they are going to disappear the second we start to see some of the firms maybe announce some favorable metrics, even though, as we've been talking about for a long time, revenues are not there, profits are not there, the burn is only increasing, right?

 And there's no way forward

-But I can see a scenario where someone has a favorable quarter for adoption, even though, you know, we just, I just saw yesterday, Apollo Global Management was talking about how large firms are actually scaling back AI adoption, which already wasn't even providing returns and was hurting productivity in the first place, right?
+you know, someone has a favorable quarter for adoption, even though, you know, we just, I just saw yesterday, Apollo Global Management was talking about how large firms are actually scaling back AI adoption, which already wasn't even providing returns and was hurting productivity in the first place, right?

 And it's really weird as well, because there was that MIT study where it's like they said 95% of generative AI integrations don't have any return on investment.

-There are some people critiquing that number, but something that comes out of that study that I really like was it was saying that enterprise adoption is high, but the actual transformation is low because this shit doesn't work.
+There are some people critiquing that number, but something that comes out of that study that I really like was it was saying that enterprise adoption is high, but the actual transformation is low, because this shit doesn't work.

 And

 it's so strange.
-And I think that the the only reason that things won't immediately unravel with a good quarter is because the media has chosen to follow a direction now.
+And I think that the only reason that things won't immediately unravel with a good quarter is because the media has chosen to follow a direction now.

-The Atlantic's willing to admit something that happened, happened?
+It's like, holy shit, the Atlantic's willing to admit something that happened, happened?

 I didn't even know this was in there.
 I thought that they just wrote up whatever was emailed to them by.